bearrobotics/jobs/full-stack-designer.md

 never been existed in the world, and come up with the best design a human can come up with.
-A robot working in a crowded area requires lots of breakthroughs not only the technology but also the design of the shape and the interaction with humans.
-We expect the designer to get their hands dirty in restaurant operation, working together with the restaurant employees and later on melt their experience into the product.
+A robot working in a crowded area requires lots of breakthroughs not only the technology but also the design of the shape and the interaction with humans (both customers and employees).
+We expect the designer to get their hands dirty in restaurant operations, working together with the restaurant employees and robots, and later melt their experience into the product.

 ### Requirements
 * Bachelors degree in design
 * Consumer product design experience
 * Passion about food
-* Must outperform our own robots
 * Driver license (to drive between the office and the restaurants carrying the robots)
 * US work permit.